Medically reviewed on February 20, 2018

 When to see a doctor

 If you're experiencing any of the problems listed above, or if you think you may have an eating disorder, get help.
-If you're hiding your anorexia from loved ones, try to find a confidant you can talk to about what's going on.
+If you're hiding your anorexia from loved ones, try to find a person you trust to talk to about what's going on.

 - Biological.
-Although it's not yet clear which genes are involved, there may be genetic changes that make some people more vulnerable to developing anorexia.
+Although it's not yet clear which genes are involved, there may be genetic changes that make some people at higher risk of developing anorexia.
 Some people may have a genetic tendency toward perfectionism, sensitivity and perseverance — all traits associated with anorexia.

 - Psychological.
-Some emotional characteristics may contribute to anorexia.
-Young women may have obsessive-compulsive personality traits that make it easier to stick to strict diets and forgo food despite being hungry.
-They may have an extreme drive for perfectionism, causing them to think they're never thin enough.
-They may have high levels of anxiety and restrict their eating to reduce it.
+Some people with anorexia may have obsessive-compulsive personality traits that make it easier to stick to strict diets and forgo food despite being hungry.
+They may have an extreme drive for perfectionism, which causes them to think they're never thin enough.
+And they may have high levels of anxiety and engage in restrictive eating to reduce it.

 - Environmental.
 Modern Western culture emphasizes thinness.
 Success and worth are often equated with being thin.
 Peer pressure may help fuel the desire to be thin, particularly among young girls.

-- Being female.
 Anorexia is more common in girls and women.
-However, boys and men have been increasingly developing eating disorders, perhaps because of growing social pressures.
+However, boys and men have increasingly developed eating disorders, possibly related to growing social pressures.

-- Young age.
-Anorexia is more common among teenagers.
+Anorexia is also more common among teenagers.
 Still, people of any age can develop this eating disorder, though it's rare in those over 40.
-Teens may be more susceptible because of all the changes their bodies go through during puberty.
-They also may face increased peer pressure and be more sensitive to criticism or even casual comments about weight or body shape.
+Teens may be more at risk because of all the changes their bodies go through during puberty.
+They may also face increased peer pressure and be more sensitive to criticism or even casual comments about weight or body shape.

-- Family history.
-Those with a first-degree relative — a parent, sibling or child — who had the disease have a much higher risk of anorexia.
+- Genetics.
+Changes in specific genes may put certain people at higher risk of anorexia.
+Those with a first-degree relative — a parent, sibling or child — who had the disorder have a much higher risk of anorexia.

 - Transitions.
 Whether it's a new school, home or job; a relationship breakup; or the death or illness of a loved one, change can bring emotional stress and increase the risk of anorexia.